Quick One Pan Coq Au Vin Blanc

 Alternate cooking methods

-• For Crispy Skin: Cook in the oven instead of on the stove. use a more shallow pan that allows the skin to sit slightly above the sauce.
+- For Crispier Skin: Finish cooking the chicken in the oven instead of on the stove.
+Use a more shallow pan that allows the skin to sit slightly above the sauce.
 Bake covered at 350°F for 10-15 minutes then raise the heat to 400°F and cook uncovered for a further 5-10 minutes.
-Thicken on the stove with the chicken removed from the pan.
+Thicken on the stovetop after with the cream

 Adapted from Chatelaine